 3. Are You Comfortable Collaborating with Other Team Members?

 Technical writers have to collaborate with various team members, including, but not limited to designers, web developers, subject matter experts, and sometimes external leads.

 Naturally, the ideal candidate should be a team player.
-If you’re not so big on collaborating with other members, the job won’t exactly be easy.
+The job won’t be easy if you’re not so big on collaborating with other members.

 You also don’t want to answer with a simple “yes.”
 Elaborate a bit – share an example of the different jobs/projects you’ve worked on where you had to collaborate with one or more people.